mschwartz/assembly-tutorial/README.md

 ## Boolean Algebra

 Boolean Algebra is a form of math that we use to deal with true/false values.
 We use Boolean Algebra all the time in various programming languages, with operators like & (AND), | (OR), ^ (exclusive XOR, or XOR), and !
-(NOT), ~ (2's complement) and so on.
+(NOT), ~ (also NOT) and so on.
 These operators are equivalent to "math-like" operators.

 The simplest way to visualize Boolean Algebra is using single bit values and truth tables.
 0 = false, 1 = true.
 For single bit value operands, there are only (always) 4 combinations possible.